tmuncks/docker-pdns/README.md

 Example from above mysql config; `PDNS_gmysql_host=mysql` will become `gmysql-host=mysql` in `/etc/powerdns/pdns.conf` file.
 This way, you can configure PowerDNS server any way you need, within a `docker run` command.

 There is also a `SUPERMASTER_IPS` env var supported, which can be used to configure supermasters for slave dns server.
 [Docs](https://doc.powerdns.com/md/authoritative/modes-of-operation/#supermaster-automatic-provisioning-of-slaves).
 Multiple ip addresses separated by space should work.

+#### Mounting configuration file

+Another option is to mount a full PowerDNS Authoritative Server configuration on `/etc/powerdns/pdns.conf` in the container.
+In this case, all `PDNS_` environment variables will be ignored.

+### Reference

 You can find [here](https://doc.powerdns.com/authoritative/settings.html) all available settings.